-First of all, who is a Guru?
-Or, what is a Guru?
+1. Who is a Guru?
+Or, What is a Guru?

 There is a beautiful text called the 'Guru Gita'.
-If you have read it, you will probably dismiss all these Gurus as non Gurus.
-What you and I often refer to as a Guru is in fact a teacher.
+If you read it, you will probably dismiss all these Gurus as non-Gurus.
+What you and I often refer to as Guru is in fact a teacher.
 There are millions of teachers in the world.
 There are academicians, professors, school masters.
-Then there are your own parents, they teach you something or the other.
+Then there are your own parents - they teach you something or the other.
 But Gurus?
 No. They are not found in such profusion as we pretend they are.
 A Guru is a very rare phenomenon.
-On the other hand I may contradict myself by saying that if the disciple is ready, it is possible he finds the Guru, not in the conventional sense, but in a different sense.
+On the other hand, I may contradict myself by saying that, if the disciple is ready, it is possible he finds the Guru, not in the conventional sense, but in a different sense.

-There is a beautiful story in the eleventh section of the Srimad Bhagavatam, where a King encounters a naked ascetic and he says: "You appear to be a vagrant, a mendicant, a madman, but the radiance of your face belies all this.
-You have found something, what is that?
-If you are an enlightened person, tell me, who was your Guru?
-The naked ascetic says, "Gurus, I have many.
-I have twenty four Gurus.
-From everything I learn, even from my own lungs and stomach I learn.
-I learn from them 'enough unto the day the evil thereof.'
-You can take only one mouthful each time, not too much.
-So I learn from everybody and everything."
+There is a beautiful story in the 11th section of the 'Srimad Bhagavatam', where a king encounters a naked ascetic, and he says: 'You appear to be a vagrant, a mendicant, a madman, but the radiance of your face belies all this.
+You have found something.
+What is that?
+If you are an enlightened person, tell me, who was your Guru?'
+The naked ascetic says, 'Gurus, I have many.
+I have twenty-four Gurus.
+So, I learn from everybody and everything.'
 When can that happen?
 When I am a good disciple.
-Leave that alone for the moment.
-We'll go back to the Guru.
-Incidentally, that particular chapter of the 'Srimad Bhagavatam' also mentions that one Guru is not enough.
 You must seek wisdom from several Gurus, only then is the knowledge complete.

 Who is a Guru?
 What is a Guru?
 A Guru is one who removes the darkness of ignorance.
 Ignorance refers to ignorance of God or ignorance of the self.
 Has anyone done that to you?
 If not, you have not met a Guru.
-You might have met dozens of Swamis, but that is of no consequence whatsoever.
-I once heard one of Swami Muktananda's disciples, Swami Pravananda, give a talk at Ganeshpuri.
-He said something very beautiful: "It is possible that Swami X has brought enlightenment to the hearts of thousands of people, and yet, if it has not happened to you he is not your Guru.
-Leave Him alone."
-It is simple.
-This is not said in a derogatory sense of a particular Swami X. He is probably God almighty, but if he has not touched your heart, sorry, leave him alone.
+You might have met a dozen of Swamis, but that is of no consequence whatsoever.
+If he has not touched your heart, sorry, leave him alone.
 Of course, learn from him as a teacher, but not as a Guru.
-Guru is one who has been able to remove the darkness of self-ignorance, or ignorance of God, from your heart, and enabled you to attain self-knowledge.
-Therefore, from that point of view, Guru and self-knowledge are identical.
-If this has not happened, that person is not your Guru.
-There is no harm in this, and there is no problem here either.
-It may also be that you are not a proper disciple.
+Guru is one who has been able to remove darkness of self-ignorance, or ignorance of God, from your heart, and enabled you to attain self-knowledge.

-Why am I laboring this point about the Guru?
-If we don't understand this, the relationship becomes terribly perverse.
-It starts when you say: "He is my Guru."
+Why am I labouring this point about the Guru?
+If we do not understand this, the relationship becomes terribly perverse.
+It starts when you say: 'He is my Guru.'
 Why is he your Guru?
 God alone knows, for nothing has happened to you.
 A Swami said once that a stone lies at the bottom of a lake.
-You take it out, put it in the sun, and it dries immediately, because it hasn't been influenced by the water.
+You take it out, put it in the sun, and it dries immediately, because it has not been influenced by the water.
 So, it is possible that your heart is like the stone.
-It doesn't respond to this Guru, and yet, because you have decided that he is your Guru, you have forged this kind of relationship.
+It does not respond to this Guru, and yet, because you have decided that he is your Guru, you have forged this kind of relationship.
 You are convinced that you are the proper seeker.
 Then you find some kind of Swami and decide that he is your Guru.